mxpln/reinforcement_js_functions/README.md

 # Exercises: Functions

--   These exercises are based on the variables exercises, so you may start from those (your solutions or ours) or start from scratch.

 ## 1. The Fortune Teller

 Why pay a fortune teller when you can just program your fortune yourself?